nateng98/VoxCommand/README.md

 ### Requirements

 #### Note:
-- Microphone() will not work if you run in virtual environment.
 OpenAI Whisper only supports Python 3.8-3.11, so either your version has to be 3.8-3.11 or have 3.8-3.11 installed with pyenv

 [How to install pyenv on windows](https://github.com/pyenv-win/pyenv-win)

+Chocolatey 2.+

 [How to install chocolatey](https://docs.chocolatey.org/en-us/choco/setup)

-#### Installation
+### Installation

 1. Install ffmpeg
 ```bash